aalm/bbs-fw_wiki/Configuration-Tool.md

 * Off
   - Do not toggle, only use Standard mode.
 * Sport Button
-  - Toggle by engagin sport mode on the display (available on early DPC-18 models and Bafang displays configured for the Ultra).
+  - Toggle by engaging sport mode on the display (available on early DPC-18 models and Bafang displays configured for the Ultra).
 * Lights Button
-  - If you are not using external lights, use the ligts button to toggle between operation modes.
+  - If you are not using external lights, use the lights button to toggle between operation modes.
 * PAS0 + Lights Button
   - If you are in PAS0 then Lights button control operation mode, otherwise it controls external lights.